academie-de-espee/earl-marshal/rapier.md

 6. Fighting can continue even when one fighter has three points of contact on the ground.
 A hold must be called when a fighter's torso touches the ground.
 [Original Ruling](/rapier/interpretations/5)
 7. Out-of-area regions for MIT purposes are defined as North (Maryland and DC), North-Central (Virginia), South-Central (North Carolina), and South (South Carolina and Border Vale Keep).
 [Original Ruling](/rapier/interpretations/6), [Clarification](/rapier/interpretations/7)
 8. Masks and helms must be checked for for safety both on and off the fighter each day of fighting.
 [Original Ruling](/rapier/interpretations/8)
 9. Fighters may not grasp their opponent or opponent's weapon excluding grasping heavy rapier blades.
-[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-February/011196.html)
+[Original Ruling (link dead)](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-February/011196.html)
 10. Fighters may run but may not strike hard nor have body contact with another fighter while running.
-[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-July/011667.html)
+[Original Ruling (link dead)](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-July/011667.html)
 11. No more than four (4) fighters may attack a single (1) opponent.
 [Original Ruling](/rapier/interpretations/9)
 12. If a fighter is unable to continue fighting, they should grasp their weapons by the blade near the hilt with the tip pointed directly at the ground, and walk off the field without disrupting the flow of battle.
 If the fighter is unable to safely remove themselves from the field of combat, the fighter should kneel while holding their weapons as previously described until they are able to remove themselves from the field.
 [Original Ruling](/rapier/interpretations/10)
 13. [Procedures for inspecting Cut & Thrust hand protection](/rapier/cut-and-thrust-hand-inspection/)